Rule 4901:1-22-10 | Uniform requirements for interconnection agreements.

 (I) Disconnection of the applicant's facility

-Except as provided for in paragraph (J)(2) of this rule, when the EDU discovers the applicant's equipment is not in compliance with IEEE 1547 standards, effective as set forth in rule 4901:1-22-03 of the Administrative Code, and such noncompliance has the potential to adversely affect the safety and reliability of the electric system, the EDU may disconnect the applicant's facility according to the following procedures:
+Except as provided for in paragraph (J)(2) of this rule, when the EDU discovers the applicant's equipment is not in compliance with IEEE Std 1547, effective as set forth in rule 4901:1-22-03 of the Administrative Code, and such noncompliance has the potential to adversely affect the safety and reliability of the electric system, the EDU may disconnect the applicant's facility according to the following procedures:

 (1) The EDU shall provide a notice to the applicant with a description of the specific noncompliance condition.

 (2) The disconnection can only occur after a reasonable time to cure the noncompliance condition has elapsed.